-Edward Colston statue toppling: Four found not guilty of criminal damage
+Edward Colston statue: Four cleared of criminal damage

 - Published